 Lance Reddick, star of The Wire and John Wick, dies ‘suddenly’ at age 60

-Character actor was known for playing authority figures
+Character actor was known for playing complex authority figures

-Lance Reddick, a veteran character actor known for his intense roles in HBO’s hit series The Wire and the John Wick action films, died on Friday, the Associated Press reports.
+Lance Reddick, a veteran character actor known for his intense roles in HBO’s hit series The Wire and the John Wick action films, died on Friday, the Associated Pressreports.
 He was 60.

 Reddick died “suddenly” from natural causes, his publicist told the AP.

-TMZ, which first reported the news of Reddick’s death, said the actor’s body was found at home in Studio City, according to law enforcement sources.
+TMZ, which first reported the news of Reddick’s death, said the actor’s body was found at his home in Studio City, Los Angeles, according to law enforcement sources.

 The actor’s Wire co-star Wendell Pierce wrote on social media on Friday that Reddick was “a man of great strength and grace.”